 3.4.6 Respect the rights of peers and fellow members;

-3.4.7 Abide by University of Toronto policies, procedures, and guidelines;
+3.4.7 Abide by the University of Toronto policies, procedures, and guidelines;

 3.4.8 Abide by the Laws of the Land, including but not limited to the Criminal Code of Canada.

-2

-3.5 The will collect a mandatory membership fee from each member each year.
-This fee will proposed as part of the operating budget presented to general members for approval at a valid general meeting.
+3.5 Future SLPs and Audiologists Club will collect a mandatory membership fee from each member, who is not on the executive team, each year.
+This fee will be proposed as part of the operating budget presented to general members for approval at a valid general meeting.

-3.6 The values and respects the personal information of its members.
-The secures its member’s information at all times and will not supply names or other confidential information to third-parties.
+3.6 The Future SLPs and Audiologists Club values and respects the personal information of its members.
+The Future SLPs and Audiologists Club secures its member’s information at all times and will not supply names or other confidential information to third-parties.

-3.7 The will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.
+3.7 The Future SLPs and Audiologists Club will protect the privacy of member information and must use it only for the delivery of service and not for commercial gain.

 Article IV: Executive

-4.1 The executives of the organization shall include .
+4.1 The executives of the organization shall include President, Vice President Internal, Vice President External, Events Directors, Sponsors, Finances, Communications, and Graphic Designer

 4.2 The broad responsibilities of each executive position are as follows:

 4.2.1 President is the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization’s constitution and policies.
+The president is responsible for making major decisions, managing the overall operations and resources of the club, and acting as the main point of communication between all members.